 6. Protein is obviously necessary.
 The big debate is how much.
 I believe that if you are lifting and exercising regularly then you do need more than the average person and I aim for between 70-110g per day.
 I don’t obsess over it though and I do believe I get enough without it running my life!
 Tips I’d have to get this amount are:

-1. I often put a scoop of organic hemp protein into my green drinks.
+1. I often put a scoop of organic sprouted protein into my green drinks.
 This probably adds between 20-40g per day to my diet.

 2. I also put silken tofu into my alkaline shakes.
 Here is a pH boosting protein shake recipe I usually use.